outrunnl/dbcollect/SECURITY.md

 * The output ZIP file is stored on the local system and not sent automatically to any external location.
 This needs to be done by the system administrator.
 * The ZIP file contains regular text, html and other open file formats (such as Linux SAR) which are completely transparent.
 Administrators can inspect the ZIP file to verify its contents before sending it
 * [Github releases](https://docs.github.com/en/github/administering-a-repository/about-releases) is the current mechanism to securely distribute the _dbcollect_ package.
 Git/github tools are available to users to verify all code change history.
 Nobody except the author has access to the repository for publishing code changes and new releases.
-* A GPG signed RPM package is also available upon request
 * The _dbcollect_ package is a [Python zipapp](https://docs.python.org/3/library/zipapp.html#the-python-zip-application-archive-format) package.
 This is not a binary format but just a ZIP file containing the Python (and other) files that can be executed directly.
 You can unzip the _dbcollect_ package using standard unzip: ```unzip dbcollect``` to inspect the Python code.
 * All SQL*Plus scripts are located in the package's ```sql``` directory for further inspection.